Monogenic diabetes

 Neonatal diabetes

-- Diagnosed at under six months of age.
+- Diagnosed under the age of six months.

 - May be permanent or transient (diabetes remits in early infancy and may relapse in late childhood or early adulthood).

-- May, in rare cases, be associated with other features, depending on the gene affected and/or the specific pathogenic variant within the gene.
+- May be associated with other features, depending on the gene affected and/or the specific pathogenic variant within the gene.
 Other features include learning difficulties, liver failure, pancreatic agenesis and congenital cardiac anomalies.

 - The most common genetic causes are inherited in an autosomal dominant manner, though other forms may be recessive.
 Pathogenic variants that cause disease inherited in a dominant pattern commonly arise spontaneously (de novo) in the child, which means that there may be no family history.